Make great trades. Avoid bad ones.

 TTF trades must align with HTF analysis.

 TA.
-Key levels, pattern, pushes, bar quality, and follow
+TLs, key levels, pattern, pushes, bar quality, and follow

 through.